HIST 4113/6113 • Spring 2022

 Workload

-Exams: There will be an in-class midterm on March 7, and a final exam on Monday May 9 at 10:15-12:15.
-Both will consist of essay questions.
+Exams: There will be an in-class midterm on October 9, and a final exam on Monday December 11 at 10:15-12:15.
+Both will consist of essay questions, so you will need to bring an exam booklet (blue or green).
 Study guides will be made available prior to the exams.

 Grading Policies